dotmaz/quranprompt/README.md

 # QuranPrompt

 An AI-powered quran memorization app that allows you to say what you'd like to listen to, with a play/pause that *doesn't* lose your place.
+The next/previous does lose your place but that will be fixed soon :)

 ## To run locally